zhanymkanov/fastapi-best-practices/README.md

 ## WIP: FastAPI Best Practices
+Opinionated list of best practices and conventions we have developed after 1.5 years in production.
 ### 1. Project Structure.
 Group files by module domain, not file types.
 I didn't like the project structure presented by @tiangolo, where we separate files by their type (e.g. api, crud, models, schemas).